Algeria - No Dust in Sand Land

 Lots of coffee shopsThey see directly to the shrineApartment Block in the very center

 No problem with immigration, but these impediments I already had before coming here as I needed a visa in advance.
-Very few nationalities do get a visa on arrival and as I'm not a Lybian or a Moroccan, I had no luck in this.
+Very few nationalities get a visa on arrival, and as I'm not a Libyan or a Moroccan, I had no luck in this.

-Two weeks before departure I incidentally found out that I need a visa before arrival and that caused a bit of a hassle.
-Didn't expect that the visa will arrive before I fly here and believed I need to cancel my trip.
+Two weeks before departure, I incidentally found out that I need a visa before arrival and that caused a bit of a hassle.
+I didn't expect that the visa would arrive before I flew here and believed I would need to cancel my trip.
 But sometimes you win and other times you lose, this time I won.

 Money exchange hassles!

-I intended to take the 20-minute ride from the airport to the city center with the bus, but as the bus run of right in front of me I took the 5 euro taxi, which I paid in euro and was no problem.
+I intended to take the 20-minute ride from the airport to the city center by bus, but as the bus left right in front of me, I took a 5-euro taxi, which I paid in euros with no problem.

-I like countries with not too much tourism cause "Not much tourism = friendly human-behaving fair taxi drivers".
+I like countries with not too much tourism because "Not much tourism = friendly, human-behaving, fair taxi drivers".

 Tourist map with things to see

-I did have plenty of time to explore the most popular places in Algiers.
-But there are much more than I didn't know that they even exist.
-Huge spectacular architectural artifacts can be found, but I simply didn't know, even I did research and put all them on my offline map.
+I did have plenty of time to explore the most popular places in Algiers, but there are many more that I didn't know even existed.
+Huge spectacular architectural artifacts can be found, but I simply didn't know, even though I did research and put all of them on my offline map.

 Close to the harbor of Algier